scalaquest/PPS-19-ScalaQuest/index.md

 # Official documentation

 The official documentation of the project consists in:
 - [PPS Report](https://scalaquest.github.io/reports/reports/pps.html) and [LSS Report](https://scalaquest.github.io/reports/reports/lss.html).
 The previous links shows a web version of reports, auto-generated from the [report sources](https://github.com/scalaquest/reports).
-You can also download a PDF LaTeX version [here](https://github.com/scalaquest/reports/releases/latest) .
+You can also consult them in a [PDF LaTeX](https://github.com/scalaquest/reports/releases/latest) format.
 - the official Scaladoc of the [Core](./scaladoc/core/index.html) and [CLI](./scaladoc/core/index.html) modules;
 - the official Coverage reports for the [Core](./coverage/core/index.html) and [CLI](./coverage/core/index.html) modules;